MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-node-yeoman.md

 ## Establish a secure tunnel to your tab

 Microsoft Teams is an entirely cloud-based product and requires your tab content to be available from the cloud using HTTPS endpoints.
-Teams does not allow local hosting, you need to either publish your tab to a public URL or use a proxy that exposes your local port to an internet-facing URL.
+Teams does not allow local hosting, you must either publish your tab to a public URL or use a proxy that exposes your local port to an internet-facing URL.

 To test your tab extension, you must use [ngrok](https://ngrok.com/docs), which is built into this application.
 Ngrok is a reverse proxy software tool that creates a tunnel to your locally running web server's publicly available HTTPS endpoints.